 The first writing assignment I gave to master’s students at Columbia University’s School of International and Public Affairs each semester was to write a short “about me” essay using stories to show how their lives led them to write about the topic they’d chosen for the semester.
 I wanted to get them away from the hackneyed “I have a passion for…” declarations I’d seen in all too many cover letters from would-be policy wonks seeking jobs at the World Policy Institute, the New York City-based global think tank I ran for seven years.

-I wanted them to stop merely reciting lists of accomplishments as they, just as I had been rewarded for doing when I was a student.
+I wanted them to stop merely reciting lists of accomplishments as they, had been rewarded for doing, just as I had been when I was a student.
 Instead, I wanted them to understand how their own stories drove their choices of careers and of issues they championed.
 By giving readers a sense of the experiences and emotions that motivated them, my students could increase the power of their writing.
 Stories are powerful: they help readers to connect to an issue both by seeing the human side, and in envisioning what might happen if governments, organizations, and individuals chose different policies.
 By understanding how stories worked, my students could write not merely “about” a topic, but in ways that could catalyze real world change.